-100% of Lancaster County children will enter kindergarten ready to learn;
+- 100% of our children will enter kindergarten ready to learn

 Those are lofty goals.
 How are you going to achieve 100%?

 These aspirational goals will enable United Way of Lancaster County—with the support of the community— to achieve the hopes and dreams of our community.
 To address the increasing needs of our neighbors means that we must address the underlying causes and stop bandaging problems they create.
 As for the 100%, who is the child that you leave out?
 Who doesn’t need to have the educational credentials to get a job with a livable wage?
 Who should be left without reliable, consistent, and quality health and wellness care?
 And while we wish it would be possible to raise 100% of Lancaster County residents out of poverty, the state of poverty is complicated—with many moving parts—so our goal of reducing the number of Lancaster County residents living in poverty by 50% is, indeed, lofty.

 How will United Way of Lancaster County work toward achieving these Bold Goals?

 United Way of Lancaster County has invested in Community Impact Partnerships—groups of nonprofit organizations, schools, school districts, educational foundations, faith-based groups, businesses, and government—who have developed strategies to help us achieve our Four Bold Goals.
 We have invested in three-year grants to 17 Community Impact Partnerships made up of more than 100 individual organizations.

 How do you select your Community Impact Partnerships?

 A team of community volunteers, business leaders and United Way staff review proposals.
 Each proposal is evaluated on its merits and its alignment to our Four Bold Goals.
 The Collective Impact Committee (a commitee of our Board of Directors) makes final approvals of proposals received.